ncatlab/nlab-content/pages/5/5/5/6/26555/content.md

 where $\top_X$ is the [[top|maximum]] relation $1 \to X$.
 Note that a discrete quantum group is not a [[group object]] in $qSet$.
 \end{example}

+These examples are all discrete in the sense that the underlying quantum space is discrete and not in the sense that the structure on that quantum space is discrete.
+This qualification is necessary because the underlying space of a quantum structure is often assumed to be from a larger class.
+For example, the underlying quantum space of a quantum graph may be a quantum [[localizable measurable space|measurable space]], and the underlying space of a quantum group may be a quantum [[locally compact topological space|topological space]].

 ## Quantum sets as bundles